Coder-RD/Java_Challenge/README.md

 Varargs provide a convenient way to pass multiple values to a method.

-A method can use the syntax:

-`int... numbers`

-to accept a variable number of integer arguments.
+The syntax `int... numbers` allows a method to accept a variable number of integer arguments.

 This makes the method flexible because it can work with different numbers of arguments without requiring a separate method for every possible argument count.

-## 📌 Example

-### Input

-The program processes multiple integer values.

-### Output

-The program displays expressions and their corresponding sums, such as:

-`1+2=3`

-`1+2+3=6`

-`1+2+3+4+5=15`

-`1+2+3+4+5+6=21`

-## 🎯 What I Learned

-Through this challenge, I learned how **Varargs** can be used to pass a variable number of arguments to Java methods.

-I also strengthened my understanding of:

-- Variable-length arguments
-- Method parameters
-- Method overloading
-- Multiple integer values
-- Addition operations
-- Flexible method design
-- Java programming fundamentals

-This challenge improved my understanding of how Java methods can handle different numbers of arguments efficiently.

 ---